drumboy02/Python-Caesar-cipher/README.md

 find_a_word.py prompts the user for a string and a hidden word to search the string for and returns the result.

+sudoku.py reads the rows, columns, and sub-squares of the given sudoku puzzles, validates them and returns the result.